 Sunday at Cultus Lake—Breaking Camp and the Big Cedar

 On Sunday morning, Pearl and Joey were the first ones up.
 Sunshine and Lily slept in, as they’d been up late with Daddy watching the fire (after a trip to the washroom).
 I made breakfast for myself and then began packing up our campground.
 The girls soon woke up and helped with the tent.
-In a short time, the campground was as empty as we’d found it and we were saying goodbye.
+In a short time, the campground was as empty as we’d found it and we were saying goodbye to our campground at Cultus Lake.

 We drove a short distance to the Big Cedar Trail.
 Parking was in a small pull-out at the edge of the road, and then we had to hike a few hundred feet beside the road to reach the trail.
 This hike was less than a kilometer and took us probably only twenty minutes each way.